 How Does 2FA Work?

-2FA requires you to verify your identity twice—once with your password and once with a device, typically a cellphone—before you can access protected information.
-After you sign in with your FSUID and password, you will be sent a request via mobile phone or another method to verify your identity.
+2FA requires you to verify your identity twice—once with your password and once with a device—before you can access protected information.
+After you sign in with your FSUID and password, you will verify your identity with a mobile device or token.
 The process takes just a few clicks or taps.

 How to Enroll